Have Your Say about the Future of HTML

 Please leave a comment or post a link to an article that you have written.
 You will be heard and we will try to respond.

-23 Responses to “Have Your Say about the Future of HTML”
+23 thoughts on “Have Your Say about the Future of HTML

 I know there are scripts to get around this limitation, but it would be nice not to need these work arounds.